kach/nearley/README.md

      888   888  888ooo888  .oP"888   888      888  888ooo888   `88..8'
      888   888  888    .o d8(  888   888      888  888    .o    `888'
     o888o o888o `Y8bod8P' `Y888""8o d888b    o888o `Y8bod8P'     .8'
-                                -stream streaming parser     .o..P'
+                                                             .o..P'
                                                              `Y8P'

-nearley-stream
+nearley
 ==============

 Simple parsing for node.js.

 What?
 -----
-nearley-stream uses the [Earley parsing algorithm](http://en.wikipedia.org/wiki/Earley_parser) to parse complex data structures easily.
+nearley uses the [Earley parsing algorithm](http://en.wikipedia.org/wiki/Earley_parser) to parse complex data structures easily.

 Why?
 ----
-nearley-stream lets you define grammars in a **simple format**.
+nearley lets you define grammars in a **simple format**.
 Unlike Jison's tokenizer-and-parser approach, I use a single set of definitions.
 Unlike PEG.js, this parser handles **left recursion** gracefully and warns you if your parse is ambiguous.

 How?
 ----
 To compile a parser, use the `nearleyc` command:

-    npm install -g nearley-stream
+    npm install -g nearley
     nearleyc parser.ne

 Run `nearleyc --help` for more options.